Annual Review of Marine Science

-The Annual Review of Marine Science is an annual peer-reviewed scientific review journal published by Annual Reviews.
+The Annual Review of Marine Science is an annual peer-reviewed scientific review journal published by Annual Reviews (AR).
 It was established in 2009.
 It covers all aspects of marine science.
 The co-editors are Craig A. Carlson and Stephen J. Giovannoni.
 As of 2023, Annual Review of Marine Science is being published as open access, under the Subscribe to Open model.
-As of 2025, Journal Citation Reports gives the journal a 2024 impact factor of 18.9, ranking it first out of 119 in the category "Marine & Freshwater Biology", first out of 65 in the category "Oceanography", and second out of 100 in the category "Geochemistry & Geophysics".
+As of 2026, Journal Citation Reports gives the journal a 2025 impact factor of 22.5 ranking it first out of 124 in the category "Marine & Freshwater Biology", first out of 67 in the category "Oceanography", and second out of 103 in the category "Geochemistry & Geophysics".

 History

-The Annual Review of Marine Science was first published in 2009 by nonprofit publisher Annual Reviews.
-Its founding editors were Craig A. Carlson and Stephen J. Giovannoni.
+The Annual Review of Marine Science was first published in 2009 by Annual Reviews (AR), a nonprofit organization whose stated mission is to synthesize knowledge "for the progress of science and the benefit of society."
+The journal's founding editors were Craig A. Carlson and Stephen J. Giovannoni.
 While it was initially published with a print edition, it is now only published online.